Window boxes made with the thriller.filler.spiller.

 There are so many different formats that produce a show stopping window box.
 My favorite is the - Thriller.
 Filler.
 Spiller.
 It’s a super easy technique, with a few variations that you can use over and over again, taking the guess work out of creating stunning window boxes in any season.
 Here’s a breakdown of the technique.

 Thriller - is the show stopper plant and vertical accent of the box.

 Filler -is the meaty middle and horizontal angle of the box.

 Spiller - is the cascading plant draping over the sides of the box.

-Just as in good landscaping the three different height levels of the - Thriller.
+Just as in good landscaping, the three different levels of the - Thriller.
 Filler.
-Spiller. creates layers giving your window box a professional polished finish.
-Sky’s the limit with the different plant combinations you can use and each season brings new possibilities.
-Stick to your taste of colors, textures and shapes and do err on the side of imagination!
+Spiller. technique creates layers giving your window boxes a professional, polished feel.
+Sky’s the limit with the different plant combinations you can use and each season brings with it a bloomage of new possibilities.
+Stick to your taste in colors, textures and shapes and do err on the side of imagination!

 Foraged Window Boxes